isontheline/pro.webssh.net/documentation/src/docs/documentation/help/errors/magic-keyboard-space-bar-issue.md

 * Go to iOS Settings
 * Go to Accessibility
 * Go to Keyboard
-* Disable "full keyboard access"
+* Disable "Full Keyboard Access"